Plus-50 Lifelong Learning

 In addition to courses offered at various Wake Tech campuses and sites, we offer programs at senior centers, community and recreation sites throughout Wake County.
 If you take a course at a location other than a Wake Tech campus, you must register for the course at that specific location.

 You may have dreamed of starting a business or turning hobbies or volunteer work into a money-making operation.
-Wake Tech's Small Business Center and Entrepreneurship Initiatives programs have resources to help get you started.
-Talk with an SBC advisor (live and in person!) in a free, confidential session, any time questions arise.
+Wake Tech's Small Business Center (SBC) and Entrepreneurship Initiatives programs have resources to help get you started.
+Talk with an SBC advisor in a free, confidential session any time questions arise.